QiyangYan/Variable-Friction-Finger-RL/README.md

 ## Introduction
 Welcome to the repository for our project: Model-Free Gripper Control for Multi-Shape Objects using Reinforcement Learning.
 This project addresses the limitations of existing algorithms that control in a model-based manner.
 Leveraging reinforcement learning, our approach achieves multi-shape control without relying on pre-existing models, enhancing the gripper's versatility and adaptability.

-The project utilises the Gymnasium API and employs the MuJoCo physics engine for simulations.
+The project utilises the Gymnasium API and employs the MuJoCo physics engine for simulations and trained purely on CPU.
 Our work draws inspiration from the Gymnasium Robotics framework.